 Not only the highest resolution Olympus sensor to date, the PEN-F also ranks as the highest scoring Olympus hybrid on our database.
 Improvements over previous Olympus 16Mp sensors are modest, but greater color depth at higher sensitivities is a positive step that will be welcomed by many photographers.

 DxOMark scores for MFT sensors have always trailed a little behind the larger APS-C chips used by Sony and Samsung, and that remains the case with Olympus latest model.
-Positioning the PEN-F with an initial $1,199 body only price tag, Olympus are going toe to toe with this competition, so it’s only fair to make direct comparisons and highlight that better RAW image quality available in the hybrid market for that sort of money.
+With the PEN-F’s premium price tag Olympus is going to toe with this competition, so it’s only fair to make direct comparisons and highlight that better RAW image quality available in the hybrid market for that sort of money.
 Perhaps all of that rather misses the point of the Olympus PEN-F however, which offers something different in the market for those photographers after a more aesthetically pleasing camera that boasts easy to use body mount dials and controls, in a well-manufactured robust unit with great design.